Shreya-data/Transport-Demand-Prediction/README.md

 # Transport-Demand-Prediction
-In this project I have build a model that predicts the number of seats that Mobiticket can expect to sell for each ride, i.e. for a specific route on a specific date and time.
-There are 14 routes in this datasetand all of the routes end in Nairobi and originate in towns to the North-West of Nairobi towards Lake Victoria.
+In this project, I have build a model that predicts the number of seats that Mobiticket can expect to sell for each ride, i.e. for a specific route on a specific date and time.
+There are 14 routes in this dataset and all of the routes end in Nairobi and originated in towns to the North-West of Nairobi towards Lake Victoria.

 ## <b> Data Description </b>